 42, that satisfies, or will satisfy, all of the requirements of the QAP and the Authority.

-“Proximate Opportunity Area” shall mean
+“Proximate Opportunity Area” shall have the meaning set forth in Scoring Section XIV C2)a) of the QAP.

 "QAP” shall mean this Low Income Housing Tax Credit Qualified Allocation Plan, as required under